 NOTE 1: The local policy can e.g. be based on the PoC Group Identity.

-SHALL include one or more this list down stream nodes, the SGSN based on local policy in the 3GPP-SGSN-Address AVP;
+SHALL include a list of one or more downstream MBMS control plane nodes, SGSN(s) (for GPRS) or MME(s)/SGSN(s) (for EPS) based on local policy in the 3GPP-SGSN-Address AVP;

-SHALL include a Allocation/Retention Priority value in the MBMS-Required-QoS AVP based on the QoE profile of the PoC Session as indicated in the Table 1 "Allocation/Retention Priority based on QoE profile of the PoC Session" below:
+SHALL include a Allocation/Retention Priority value in the MBMS-Required-QoS AVP (GPRS) or QoS-Information AVP (EPS) based on the QoE profile of the PoC Session as indicated in the Table 1 "Allocation/Retention Priority based on QoE profile of the PoC Session" below: